AliMohamedc50/chef-s-Cuisine-React/README.md

 ### Chef's Cuisine React
 # Project Overview

-Chef's Cuisine React is a comprehensive web application that enables customers to explore the restaurant's offerings and make reservations, while also providing a dashboard for managers to manage daily operations.
+Chef's Cuisine is a comprehensive web application that enables customers to explore the restaurant's offerings and make reservations, while also providing a dashboard for managers to manage daily operations.

 ## Key Features
 ### Customer-Facing Website